runthings-dev/Secrets-WordPress/readme.txt

 Initial public release.
 Includes basic functionality for secure sharing of secrets with time-limited URLs.

 == Changelog ==

+= 1.5.1 - 7th June 2024 =
+* Add readme files back into the release archive.

 = 1.5.0 - 7th June 2024 =
 * Full review of plugin to enhance data validation and security